Northeast Passage: Ice-free navigation

 The term "ice free" generally refers to the absence of fast ice, i.e. continuously frozen surface ice sheet cover.
 Under common usage "ice free" does not mean that there is no Arctic sea ice.
 "Ice free" regions can contain broken ice cover of varying density, often still requiring appropriately strengthened hulls or icebreaker support for safe passage.

 French sailor Eric Brossier made the first passage by sailboat in only one season in the summer of 2002.
 He returned to Europe the following summer through the Northwest Passage.

-The same year Arved Fuchs and its crew sail the Northeast Passage with the Dagmar Aaen.
+The same year Arved Fuchs and its crew sailed the Northeast Passage with the Dagmar Aaen.

 The Northern Sea Route was opened by receding ice in 2005 but was closed by 2007.
 The amount of polar ice had receded to 2005 levels in August 2008.
 In late August 2008, it was reported that images from the NASA Aqua satellite had revealed that the last ice blockage of the Northern Sea Route in the Laptev Sea had melted.
 This would have been the first time since satellite records began that both the Northwest Passage and Northern Sea Route had been open simultaneously.
 However, other scientists suggested that the satellite images may have been misread and that the sea route was not yet passable.

 In 2009, the Bremen-based Beluga Group claimed they were the first Western company to attempt to cross the Northern Sea Route for shipping without assistance from icebreakers, cutting 4000 nautical miles off the journey between Ulsan, Korea and Rotterdam.
 The voyage was widely covered and sometimes incorrectly said to be the first time that non-Russian ships made the transit.
 In 1997, a Finnish oil tanker, Uikku, sailed the length of the Northern Sea Route from Murmansk to the Bering Strait, becoming the first Western ship to complete the voyage.